shruti-sureshan/Machine-Learning-Projects/Malaria Parasite Classification using Image processing and Machine Learning/README.md

-# Malaria Parasite Classification using Image processing and Machine Learning/
+# Malaria Parasite Classification using Image processing and Machine Learning